Karall0k/Machine_Learning/README.md

-A evaluation of the feature importance was run for the 15 features.
+An evaluation of the feature importance was run for the 15 features.
 The results are shown below.
 ![image](Images/Feature_Importances.png)

 **Attempt 2: Adjusting Model Inputs**